 API enumeration JSON config keyword

-HELICS_LOG_LEVEL_NO_PRINT no_print
+''HELICS_LOG_LEVEL_NO_PRINT' no_print

 HELICS_LOG_LEVEL_ERROR error

-HELICS_LOG_LEVEL_PROFILING profiling

 HELICS_LOG_LEVEL_WARNING warning

 HELICS_LOG_LEVEL_SUMMARY summary

 HELICS_LOG_LEVEL_CONNECTIONS connections

 HELICS_LOG_LEVEL_INTERFACES interfaces

 HELICS_LOG_LEVEL_TIMING timing

-HELICS_LOG_LEVEL_DEBUG debug

 HELICS_LOG_LEVEL_DATA data

 HELICS_LOG_LEVEL_TRACE trace

-- HELICS_LOG_LEVEL_NO_PRINT Don't log anything - HELICS_LOG_LEVEL_ERROR Log error and faults from within HELICS - HELICS_LOG_LEVEL_PROFILING Log profiling messages - HELICS_LOG_LEVEL_WARNING Log warning messages of things that might be incorrect or unusual - HELICS_LOG_LEVEL_SUMMARY Log summary messages on startup and shutdown.
-The Broker will also generate a summary with the number of federates connected and a few other items of information - HELICS_LOG_LEVEL_CONNECTIONS Log a message for each connection event (federate connection/disconnection) - HELICS_LOG_LEVEL_INTERFACES Log messages when interfaces, such as endpoints, publications, and filters are created - HELICS_LOG_LEVEL_DEBUG Log messages related to debugging, similar to timing - HELICS_LOG_LEVEL_TIMING Log messages related to timing information such as mode transition and time advancement - HELICS_LOG_LEVEL_DATA Log messages related to data passage and information being sent or received - HELICS_LOG_LEVEL_TRACE Log all internal messages being sent timing, data and trace log levels can generate a large number of messages and should primarily be used for debugging. trace will produce a very large number of messages most of which deal with internal communications and is primarily for debugging timing in HELICS.
+- helics_log_level_no_print Don't log anything - helics_log_level_error Log error and faults from within HELICS - helics_log_level_warning Log warning messages of things that might be incorrect or unusual - helics_log_level_summary Log summary messages on startup and shutdown.
+The Broker will also generate a summary with the number of federates connected and a few other items of information - helics_log_level_connections Log a message for each connection event (federate connection/disconnection) - helics_log_level_interfaces Log messages when interfaces, such as endpoints, publications, and filters are created - helics_log_level_timing Log messages related to timing information such as mode transition and time advancement - helics_log_level_data Log messages related to data passage and information being sent or received - helics_log_level_trace Log all internal message being sent timing, data and trace log levels can generate a large number of messages and should primarily be used for debugging. trace will produce a very large number of messages most of which deal with internal communications and is primarily for debugging timing in HELICS.
+Log lines will often look like echo1 (131072) (0)::Time mismatch detected granted time >requested time 5.5 vs 5.0 or commMessage||26516-enRPa-PzaBB-ZG190-lj14t:got new broker information which includes a name and internal id code for the federate followed by a time in parenthesis and the message.
+If it is a warning or error, there will be an indicator before the object name.
+Names for brokers or cores are often auto generated and look like 26516-enRPa-PzaBB-ZG190-1j14t which is essentially a random string with a thread id in the front.
+In this case, the commMessage indicates it came from one of the communication modules.